Super Dot theory

 Physical analogy: k resembles the Coulomb constant in electromagnetism, scaling interactions in an information-based geometry.

-Implication: k = 1/(4π) is justified as a geometric normalization, consistent with the isotropic energy bath.
+Implication: k = 1/(4π) is justified as a geometric normalisation, consistent with the isotropic energy bath.

 7. Recursive Lensing Stability